SHINE: A Scalable In-Context Hypernetwork for Mapping Context to LoRA in a Single Pass: Architecture

 \subsection{Advantages of Our Architecture}

-Our design solves all the three challenges: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=10pt] \item \textbf{Semantic-to-Parameter Alignment:} Instead of training an external encoder from scratch, we leverage the pre-trained LLM backbone itself for context encoding.
+Our design solves all three challenges: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=10pt] \item \textbf{Semantic-to-Parameter Alignment:} Instead of training an external encoder from scratch, we leverage the pre-trained LLM backbone itself for context encoding.
 This allows our hypernetwork to inherit the backbone's robust language comprehension capabilities, ensuring that the input context is mapped to a feature space that is already aligned with the model's internal representations. \item \textbf{High-Dimensional Output:} Our architecture ensures expressivity and parameter efficiency through an M2P Transformer with bidirectional row/column attention.
-While prior works~\cite{generativeadapter, doc2lora} also generate LoRA weights using hidden states, their hidden states in the $i$-th layer only contain information from lower ($j\le i$) layers.
+While prior works~\cite{generativeadapter, doctolora} also generate LoRA weights using hidden states, their hidden states in the $i$-th layer only contain information from lower ($j\le i$) layers.
 Our approach mixes memory states \textbf{bidirectionally}, across both layers and tokens.
 This allows information to flow \textbf{from deep layers back to shallow layers}.
 Intuitively, this design mimics the \textbf{backpropagation} process, where \textit{parameter updates in shallow layers are mathematically dependent on those of deeper layers}.
-By enabling this global information flow, we avoid the ``blindness'' of layer-wise generation. \item \textbf{Efficiency:} Our architecture avoids using wide linear layers or MLPs as in previous work~\citep{generativeadapter}, but uses a lightweight Transformer over memory tokens.
-In experiments, our SHINE incurs negligible adaptation cost compared to standard SFT, and further reduces inference cost of ICL by merging adapters to backbone weights. \end{itemize} A further analysis of SHINE's expressive power compared to alternative architectures is in Appendix~\ref{appendixcomparewithprior}.
+By enabling this global information flow, we avoid the ``blindness'' of layer-wise generation. \item \textbf{Efficiency:} Our architecture avoids using wide linear layers or MLPs as in previous work~\citep{generativeadapter}, but uses a lightweight Transformer over memory tokens, which preserves computational efficiency while maintaining strong expressive capacity.
+Empirically, SHINE introduces negligible adaptation overhead compared to SFT.
+It also reduces inference cost compared with ICL because the contextual information is stored in LoRA, eliminating the need to include it in the input.

+\end{itemize} A further analysis of SHINE's expressive power compared to alternative architectures is in Appendix~\ref{appendixcomparewithprior}.